ansible/ansible-lint/src/ansiblelint/rules/syntax_check.md

 ## syntax-check

-Our linter does run `ansible-playbook --syntax-check` on all playbooks, and if any of these reports a syntax error, this stops any further processing of these files.
+Our linter runs `ansible-playbook --syntax-check` on all playbooks, and if any of these reports a syntax error, this stops any further processing of these files.